Back to Whitepapers

 The data reveals three important operational characteristics of the MI355X platform under continuous FSI workloads:

 An important distinction exists between raw inference capacity and application-level throughput.
 When comparing the MI355X and MI300X platforms under the same IPRA workload configuration, application-level metrics such as holdings analyzed per minute and compliance checks per minute show only marginal differences, typically 1 to 3 percent.
 This result reflects the current pipeline architecture, not GPU capability.
 IPRA's orchestration layer dispatches a fixed batch of tasks per cycle and waits for the full batch to complete before initiating the next.
 Both GPU platforms therefore receive work at the same controlled rate, and the faster MI355X simply completes its assigned inference sooner.
 The raw inference benchmarks presented in the Generational Performance section confirm the MI355X delivers 3.3x to 4.3x more tokens per second at the model level.
-This gap between raw inference capacity and application throughput represents a substantial forward-looking reserve: as IPRA's dispatch rate increases through future pipeline optimizations, the MI355X will absorb significantly higher workloads within the same single-server footprint.
-Institutions investing in the Dell PowerEdge XE9785L with MI355X accelerators today are positioning for capacity headroom that the previous-generation MI300X cannot provide.
+This gap represents built-in headroom to add more agents, increase dispatch rates, or deploy larger models without adding servers.

 To contextualize these figures for portfolio management operations: at 850 concurrent portfolios with approximately 26 holdings each, the system monitors 22,100 individual asset positions simultaneously.
 At 1,415 holdings evaluated per minute, the system completes a full risk assessment pass across all monitored positions approximately every 15.6 minutes.
-For a firm managing 500 institutional portfolios, this enables multiple complete risk cycles per hour, providing continuous visibility into credit, market, liquidity, and regulatory exposures rather than the once-daily batch assessment that legacy systems deliver.
+For a firm managing 500 institutional portfolios, this delivers multiple complete risk cycles per hour, replacing the once-daily batch assessment that legacy systems provide.
+At cloud market-average rates, this translates to approximately $37 per portfolio per month for always-on, multi-dimensional risk monitoring, comparable to many batch-only platforms that provide far less frequent coverage.

 All results were achieved on a single Dell PowerEdge XE9785L server, confirming that the platform delivers institutional-scale risk intelligence without multi-server expansion.